-Who Is ‘Southern Charm’ Whitney Sudler-Smith’s Latest?
-Is It For Real Or For TV?
+Who Is ‘Southern Charm’ Whitney Sudler-Smith’s Latest Love?
+For Real Or For TV?

 “It’s not easy to find the right partner who has enough tolerance, because I am constantly on the road for shows.”

-Larissa’s father, Anton Marolt said that Larissa’s relationship with Whitney wasn’t a good match, and it hadn’t been working for some time.
+Larissa’s father, Anton Marolt, said that Larissa’s relationship with Whitney wasn’t a good match, and it hadn’t been working for some time.

 “The relationship has not worked for quite some time, but Larissa is both professional and private.”